 The official move-in day for new residential students is Thursday, Jan.
-8, 2 - 4 p.m.
-UMW offices will be open for families to discuss students' accounts, financial aid, and transfer credit questions.
+7, 9 a.m. - 4:30 p.m.
+UMW offices will be open all day for families to discuss students' accounts, financial aid, and transfer credit questions.

 Avoid the Move-In Day Blues